Cynics at Large Indigo: Cynical Network

 The TCP Out and TCP In devices support TCP (stream) connections to or from some Internet service somewhere (which may be on your own computer).
 They differ only in how a connection is established; once connected, they behave exactly the same:

-TCP Out
+TCP Out Device

 A TCP Out device is a way to make a TCP connection to some server out there.
 By default, it remains idle until a Connect action for it is executed, at which point it attempts to make the connection.

 If the Auto-connect checkbox is enabled, this is automatically done whenever the connection is idle.
 In other words, an autoconnect device will continuously attempt to establish and maintain its connection.
 Note that applying the Disconnect action to an autoconnecting device will terminate the present connection but immediately attempt to establish a new one.
-The only way to stop an auto-connecting device from re-establishing its connection is to disable it.
+The only way to stop an auto-connecting device from trying to re-establish its connection is to disable it.

-TCP In
+TCP In Device

 A TCP In device is Indigo's way of listening for some other program out there making a connection to Indigo.
 When a request for a connection is received, Indigo establishes the connection and handles it as described above.
 Only one connection can ever be active for each TCP In device; additional incoming requests are queued (within reason) and accepted when the present connection terminates.